-In 2012, SEZ, in cooperation with Steinbeis Donau- Zentrum started to analyze the pilot sites.
 At the „First Annual Forum of the EU Strategy for the Danube Region“ in Regensburg in November 2012, Peter Friedrich (former Minister for European affairs) and Prof. Dr. Norbert Höptner (former Commissioner for Europe of the Minister of Economic affairs) met with government representatives from Bulgaria, Croatia, Austria, Romania, Serbia, Slovakia, Slovenia, Hungary and Bavaria.
-In the framework of the forum, the European Commissioner signed a cooperation agreement with five universities from Romania, Slovakia and Serbia.
+The European Commissioner signed a cooperation agreement with five universities from Romania, Slovakia and Serbia.
 The content of the agreement was the development of a common strategy to strengthen transnational technology transfer in the Danube region.
 The core is the construction of so-called Danube Transfer Centers, which will help to bridge the gap between research and innovation.
-Thereby new products and services can be brought on the market more quickly.
 The centers were set up at the Bratislava University of Technology (Slovakia), at the University of Agriculture in Nitra (Slovakia), and at the Technical University of Cluj-Napoca (Romania).

 Running time: 09/2012-02/2014